How to Sign Up for Studies on the Psychology Participant Pool

 Screen shot SONA

-• The “Points Overview” graph on the right side tells you how many credits you have already earned, how many are pending (you have not yet earned the points from studies you signed up for), and how many are required.
+• The “Points Overview” graph on the right side tells you how many points you have already earned, how many are pending (you have not yet earned the points from studies you signed up for), and how many are required.

 • Some very important points about points: